SRI-CSL/yices2/src/bindings/python/README.md

 ### The SudokuSolver

-In the repository [SudokuSolver](https://github.com/SRI-CSL/SudokuSolver) there is a GUI that allows you to enter an arbitrary sudoku pazzle and solve it.
+In the repository [SudokuSolver](https://github.com/SRI-CSL/SudokuSolver) there is a GUI that allows you to enter an arbitrary sudoku puzzle and solve it, and enter a partial puzzle and count the number of solutions it has.